-- To familiarize the student with basic laboratory apparatus and initiate the development of correct and safe laboratory techniques. - To motivate and/or demonstrate the practical application of some of the chemical principles introduced in class. - To encourage the student to develop skill in observation, interpretation, application and presentation of scientific results.
+- To familiarize the student with basic laboratory apparatus and initiate the development of correct and safe laboratory techniques. - To demonstrate the practical application of some of the chemical principles introduced in class. - To encourage the student to develop skill in observation, interpretation, application and presentation of scientific results.